Angophora floribunda: Ecology

 The rough-barked apple regenerates by regrowing from epicormic buds after bushfire.
 Trees live for more than a hundred years.
 The grey-headed flying fox (Pteropus poliocephalus) and little red flying fox (P. scapulatus) eat the flowers, and the white-plumed honeyeater (Ptilotula penicillata) forages among the flowers.
 The tree is used as a nesting site by the rare regent honeyeater (Anthochaera phrygia).
 The jewel beetle species Curis caloptera, Stigmodera andersoni, S. terminatis and S. vigilans also visit the flowers, the latter three species being fairly specific in their preference for Angophora floribunda.
 The longhorn beetle species Paroplites australis and Agrianome spinicollis have been recorded from the rough-barked apple.

 Angophora floribunda has been recorded as a host for several mistletoe species: Amyema bifurcata, A. miquelii, A. pendula, Dendrophthoe curvata, D. glabrescens, D. vitellina, Muellerina celastroides and M. eucalyptoides.

 Female scarlet myzomelas (Myzomela sanguinolenta) have been observed tearing off bark to use in building their nests.

-Cultivation
+Conservation status

-This is a large plant generally unsuitable for any but the largest gardens.
+Angophora floribunda is listed as near-threatened on the IUCN Red List of Threatened Species.
+Despite its very large and widespread distribution, much of its habitat has been cleared for agriculture with an estimated population decline of 22.6%.
+It remains a common species and the overall population is presumed to be stable however, in many areas where most vegetation has been cleared it is confined to road verges and as isolated trees in grazing paddocks.